Wackgamer/unlagged/README.md

 Project Status: Under development & testings

-Services that are used right now:
+Services that are used to the project right now:

 Argentina (South America):
 - Claro